-HUD home buyers can also choose to finance the purchase using FHA 203(k) loans.
-These loans enable borrowers to obtain enough money to finance the purchase of the home and the cost to repair it.
-This financing option could be useful, considering that many of these homes need to be rehabilitated in order to make them inhabitable.
-However, at this time Quicken Loans®does not offer 203(k) loans.
+FHA 203(k) loans give borrowers enough money to finance the purchase of a home and repair it.
+Given that many of these homes must be renovated to make them inhabitable, this loan may be a beneficial financing option.
+However, at this time, Rocket Mortgage® doesn’t offer 203(k) loans.

 The Benefits Of Buying A HUD Home

-- Lower Pricing: Because HUD homes have gone into foreclosure, HUD is eager to recoup costs quickly.
+- Lower pricing: Because HUD homes have gone into foreclosure, HUD is eager to recoup its costs quickly.
 As a result, HUD homes tend to be priced slightly below market value.

-- Priority Over Investors: Buyers, who tend to make a HUD home their primary residence, are given a 30-day window in which they can bid on the property before the auction is opened up to investors.
+- Priority over investors: Buyers who want to make a HUD home their primary residence get a 30-day window to bid on a property before the auction opens to investors.

-- Low Down Payment: HUD enables buyers to make lower down payments and offers down payment incentives – like the HUD $100 Down Program – in certain circumstances.
+- Low down payment: HUD enables buyers to make lower down payments and offers down payment incentives like the HUD $100 Down Payment Program.

 The Drawbacks Of Buying A HUD Home

-- Must Use HUD-Approved Agent: In order to view and bid on HUD homes, you must enlist the help of a real estate agent who’s registered with the agency.
+- Must use a HUD-approved agent: To view and bid on HUD homes, you must enlist the help of a real estate agent registered with HUD.

-- Restrictions On Selling: Owner-occupant buyers must live in the home for at least 1 year, and they may not purchase another HUD home for at least 2 years afterward.
+- Restrictions on selling: Owner-occupant buyers must live in the home for at least 1 year and may not purchase another HUD home for at least 2 years.

-If you’ve been priced out of homes and found the market too competitive for you, purchasing a HUD home can be a beneficial option.
-However, you must do your due diligence ahead of time.
-Although they make homeownership more affordable, HUD homes aren’t always worth their purchasing price.
-Make sure you get the home inspected before you make an offer, so you know what you’re getting into.
+If you’ve been priced out of homes and the market feels too competitive, a HUD home may be an option.
+You’ll need to do your due diligence and check out the property.
+HUD homes may be more affordable, but they aren’t always worth their purchase price.
+It’s critical to order a home inspection before you make an offer so you know what you’re getting into.